 Archaeological sites along the river and in tributary canyons can be damaged by people walking on fragile cultural deposits, by piling artifacts into collection piles, stealing artifacts, digging in ruins, rearranging wall fall or building up walls, and from other activities such as graffiti and vandalism.
 These activities are prohibited and punishable under federal laws.
-Guides must inform their clients about the federal laws prohibiting disturbance of archaeological remains on federal lands.
-The Concessioner must comply with the Grand Canyon National Park Cultural Site Information Standard Operating Procedures.
+Guides must inform their clients about the federal laws prohibiting disturbance of archaeological remains on federal lands, and Leave No Trace principles used to avoid disturbing archaeological remains.
+The Concessioner must comply with the Grand Canyon National Park Cultural Site Information Standard Operating Procedures, Supplement L, which provides a list of sites that are suitable for visitation.